25 k from Fiscardo

 Good choice of restaurants nearby

 Myrtos beach is probably the best known of Kefalonian beaches and certainly one of the most photographed.
 There is a viewing point on the main road high above.
 Passers – by stop here to take in the incredible view and the inevitable selfies.
-In stormy weather the seabed becomes churned and the water takes on amazing colours, adding to the beauty o the sea.
+In stormy weather the seabed becomes churned and the water takes on amazing colours, adding an extra dimension to the beauty of the sea.

 To get to Myrtos from Fiscardo, take the main road towards Argostoli and proceed past the turning to Assos.
 You will soon pass a villa on your right which appears to be perched perilously close to the cliff edge.
 Just past this, on the right, is the viewing point from which you get your first glimpse of Myrtos beach.
 Drink in the view, take your photos and then continue over the bridge and into the village of Divarata.
 You will see a kiosk on your left.
 The turning to the beach is just past this on the right.